INPUT TAX CREDIT UNDER GST

 • An assessee obtains new registration, voluntary registration, change of scheme from composition to regular scheme and from exempted goods/ services to taxable goods/services.
 It can avail credit on inputs lying in stock.
 What is the time limit for taking said credit?

-One year from the date of invoice.
+One year from the date of the invoice.

 • Eligibility of credit on capital goods in case of change of scheme from composition scheme to Regular Scheme. ?

-Eligible Immediately before the date from which he becomes liable to pay tax under the Regular Scheme.
+Eligible immediately before the date from which he becomes liable to pay tax under the Regular Scheme.

 • Eligibility of credit on capital goods in case of change of scheme from composition scheme to Regular Scheme. ?